 Alternatively, you can rent a car and take the trip self-guided.
 Some of the not-to-be-missed stops are:

 - Þingvellir National Park – a unique nature reserve that shouldn’t be missed during an Icelandic trip.
-Entrance to the park is free and the opening hours for March are 9 AM to 6 PM.
+The entrance to the park is free and the opening hours for March are 9 AM to 6 PM.

 - Stori-Geysir – this dormant Great Geysir is a point of interest for most visitors to Iceland, and is available easily from the Golden Circle road.